VibeSlayer-code/Zenith/README.md

 # Zenith

-Zenith is a modern, high-performance interpreted language designed for simplicity, readability, and power.
+Zenith is a modern, open-source(soon), high-performance interpreted language designed for simplicity, readability, and power.
 Built with Rust, it bridges the gap between easy-to-learn scripting languages and robust systems programming.

 ## Features